Ksrma/Hypervolume-Approximation-using-polar-coordinate/MATLAB/README.md

 2. HyperCon.m: approximate hypervolume contribution;
 	- Input: point set, reference point, sample number, and the algorithm name;
 	- Output: approximated volumes.
-3. Ihk: approximate the I^h_k indicator proposed in HypE[2].
+3. Ihk.m: approximate the I^h_k indicator proposed in HypE[2].
-	- Input: point set, reference point, the hypervolume parameter $k$, sample number, and the algorithm name
+	- Input: point set, reference point, the hypervolume parameter $k$, sample number, and the algorithm name;
 	- Output: approximated volumes.

 where [method] is one of following methods: